SciFracX/FractionalCalculus.jl/docs/src/Derivative/arbitrary_order_derivative.md

 # Arbitrary Order Fractional Derivative

-While most of the algorithms only support for limit scope, we also provide arbitrary order fractional derivative, thanks to the outstanding work of [Prof Igor](http://people.tuke.sk/igor.podlubny/index.html) for ```Triangular Strip Matrices```.
+While most of the algorithms only support for limit scope, we also provide arbitrary order fractional derivative, thanks to the outstanding work of [Prof Igor Podlubny](http://people.tuke.sk/igor.podlubny/index.html) for ```Triangular Strip Matrices```.

 In FractionalCalculus.jl, you can compute arbitrary fractional derivative using the specific algorithm ```RLDiff_Matrix```: